Writing a Personal Statement

 - Be yourself.
 Speak with your own voice, sharing your own ideas about your own goals.
 Ask others to read your essay and give you feedback, but preserve your own voice.

-- Be passionate.
-Think in terms of telling a story: make your writing fresh and engaging.
+- Think in terms of telling a story: make your writing fresh and engaging.

 - Describe your experience in your field of study and convey your knowledge of the field.

-- Refer to classes, conversations with experts, books you have read, seminars you have attended, experiences you have had, and other sources that have contributed to your interest and knowledge.
+- Refer to classes, conversations with experts, books you have read, seminars you have attended, experiences you have had.

-- Make a convincing argument that you know something about the career you have chosen and that you are prepared to move forward in acquiring the education and skills necessary to succeed in that career.
+- Make a convincing argument that you know something about the career you have chosen.

 - Focus on a few, well-chosen examples, and use these to develop your ideas.
 Depth is better than breadth.
 Select experiences that have been most important, those that have shaped your development and defined the direction you have chosen.